 The Triad of Health

-The purpose of Robertson Chiropractic & Applied Kinesiology is to serve, assist and empower our patients through Chiropractic, Applied Kinesiology and Whole Food Nutrition to maximize their health potential to turn health care into self care.
-From the very new infant, pediatric and geriatric patients we use our knowledge and passion to inspire a lifetime of personal and family wellness and have done so for over 20 plus years.
+Our purpose is to serve, assist and empower our patients through Chiropractic, Applied / Clinical Kinesiology and Whole Food Nutrition to maximize their health potential to turn health care into self care.
+Providing a transformational approach to health instead of transactional approach.

-Steven L. Robertson is one of only two doctors in the state of Tennessee and a handful throughout the U.S. that holds both a Diplomate in Clinical Nutrition and his certification in Applied Kinesiology.
+Steven L. Robertson is one of a few doctors in the state of Tennessee and a handful throughout the U.S. that holds both a Diplomate in Clinical Nutrition and his certification in Applied Kinesiology.
 He started his personal health journey in 1992 when he was introduced to a rather odd type of practice (usually within the Chiropractic Profession) called Applied Kinesiology or AK.
 He has been a Professional Applied Kinesiologist since 1997, a licensed Chiropractor since 1998, a Diplomate in Clinical Nutrition since 2010 and currently has over 900 Post-graduate education hours in various courses and continues his passion of learning today.
-Dr. Robertson is certified by the National Board of Chiropractic Examiners, Chiropractic Board of Clinical Nutrition and Tennessee Board of Chiropractic Examiners, he is a current member of the Tennessee Chiropractic Association, International College of Applied Kinesiology and a past member of The International Chiropractic Pediatric Association.
-For more information on services click 'CONTACT' in menu.
+Dr. Robertson is certified by the National Board of Chiropractic Examiners, Chiropractic Board of Clinical Nutrition and Tennessee Board of Chiropractic Examiners, he is a current member of the International College of Applied Kinesiology and a past member of The International Chiropractic Pediatric Association and Tennessee Chiropractic Association.

 The physician who is aware of the triad of health, and evaluates every patient for all three sides, increases his ability to find the basic underlying cause of a patient´s health problem.
 AK skills are developed and approved by the International College of Applied Kinesiology Board of Standards.